 Three policies of the School of Tropical Medicine and Global Health

-TMGH selects students who will contribute to solving challenges in global health and possess the following qualifications ; :
+TMGH selects students who possess the following qualifications ; :

 We aim to nurture professionals with a global perspective who can contribute to the health and happiness of people around the world.
 The following four aspects summarize the key capabilities of students once they fulfill the requirements of a master’s degree at TMGH.

 Students develop skills and expertise in tropical medicine, global health, and health innovation and have the capacity to use these skills.

 Students have a broad and fundamental knowledge of global health allowing them to communicate with various professionals in English in order to solve global health challenges.